Types of Target Audience: How to Identify and Reach Them

 7. Senior Living Community

 Target Audience: Active retirees 65+ and their 45–60 year old adult offspring who participate in decisions about their parents’ care.
 Independence, social interaction, and healthcare service access are among the things this population prizes.
-They are seeking for communities that provide a mix of social events and privacy, together with choices to raise degrees of care as required.
+They are seeking communities that provide a mix of social events and privacy, together with choices to raise degrees of care as required.

 8. Adventure Travel Company